yoshimitsuEgashira/97programmerbot/README.md

 ### Dependencies
 - Git
 - Docker
+- Twitter
+    - Create your account
-- Twitter ( create your account, auth developer and get keys )
+    - Register developer account and get API keys

 ### Environment variables
 You must apply to Twitter in advance for API usage.
 And set each acquired key as follows in `.env` . ( Please refer to the sample provided `.env.example` )